-In some ways, it’s no mystery: kids are born with no responsibilities, and everything they do is by instinct.
-They cry when they’re hungry or in pain, they go to the bathroom when they have to relieve themselves.
+In some ways, it’s no mystery: kids are born with no responsibilities and everything they do is by instinct.
+They cry when they’re hungry or want something, and they go to the bathroom when they have to relieve themselves.
 There’s really no responsibility there, it’s all instinct and cause and effect.

 Parents don’t always promote accountability, and that’s where the flaw is.

 But it’s not about saying the words—it’s about how parents react when their child doesn’t wash or go to school or clean his room.
 In other words, parents don’t always promote accountability, and that’s where the flaw is.
 Accountability has to be enforced.

 You have to hold kids accountable for not meeting their responsibilities.
 Being held accountable requires that the parent make the consequence worse than if the child had completed the task in the first place.
 And that act of being held accountable promotes a willingness to meet the responsibilities next time.